jijiji-onaka/Libft/README.md

 Please write `#include "libft.h` in the file you want to use,

-Compile with `gcc libft.a required file`.
+Compile with `gcc libft.a "required files"`.

 ```
 #include "libft.h"